 Most legal transcription companies can provide you with documents in the format you desire.
 They also supply the necessary equipment for the job, so all you have to do is send the recordings that you need transcribed.
 (Some companies even offer combined recording and transcription services.)

-Of course, you can always expect quality results when you hire an experienced company to provide you with professional legal transcription.
-Those at the top of their game in this industry are well-versed in legal terms, which is crucial when it comes to promptness and accuracy.
+Of course, you can always expect quality results when you hire an experienced company like Legal Language to provide you with professional legal transcription.
+Our professional transcriptionists are well-versed in legal terms, which is crucial when it comes to promptness and accuracy.

 Inexperienced transcriptionists may have to constantly look up terms they do not know, adding to the time spent on the job.
 Even worse, they may write the wrong word, which can be embarrassing for your firm and possibly devastating to your case.

-To reduce mistakes, professionals usually feature a quality assurance process that includes proofreading before sending the finished document.
-This way, you can rest assured it will be accurate and free of typos.
-Before you hire anyone to perform legal transcription, ask about their quality assurance process.
+To reduce mistakes, our quality assurance process includes proofreading before sending the finished document.
+This way, you can rest assured.

 You also need to ensure confidentiality when having recordings transcribed.
-Not only do the professionals you hire need to maintain confidentiality when it comes to each case, but the process of transferring files back and forth needs to be secure.
-You should ask how this is handled before you hire an outside company.
+Not only do the professionals at LLS maintain confidentiality when it comes to each case, but the process of transferring files back and forth is secure.